respeecher/vae_workshop/README.md

 # beta-VAE on spectrograms
-Code to replicate results from the VAE workshop by Respeecher at ODSC 2018 Kyiv.
-The code is pretty messed up at places, but probably can be helpful for educational purposes.
+Code to replicate results from the VAE workshop held by Dmytro Bielievtsv and Grant Reaber from Respeecher at ODSC Conference 2018, Kyiv.
+The code might be pretty messed up, but hopefully can be helpful for educational purposes.

 # Requirements
 * tensorflow >= 1.5
 * tflearn (I'm sorry)
 * librosa
 * scipy
-* pysoundfile

 # Usage
 ## 1) Feature extraction
-Prepare a set of audio files on some folder (say, `audio`) and split it into two subfolders train and test.
-They might be in either `.wav` or `.ogg` format.
+Prepare a set of audio files in some folder (say, `audio/`) and split it into two subfolders `audio/train` and `audio/test`.
+The files can be in either `.wav` or `.ogg` format.
 Extract features as using `extract_features.py`:
 ```bash
 $ cd vae_workshop
 $ python extract_features.py ../audio/ ../audio_feat/
 ```
-The script will extract both mel and linear log-magnitude spectrograms and store them as `.npz` files in `audio_feat`.
+The command above will extract both compressed mel and full linear log-magnitude spectrograms and store them as `.npz` files in `audio_feat/`.
 See `python extract_features.py -h` for more details.

 ## 2) Train the VAE
 Run the VAE training script: